Charles Danby & Rob Smith

 -We like you have travelled to York, to Yorkshire, to England.
 We like you have turned and returned.
 We like you make believe.
 We like you have seen chalk, have seen ourselves through the mirror, and have become a displacement within a cut landscape.
 We like you see the quarry, and we like you are quarry.

-Quarry 1 (2013) is a room featuring works produced during Danby and Smith’s exploration of the quarry.
+Room 1: Quarry 1 (2013) featuring works produced during Danby and Smith’s exploration of the quarry.
 These include a rotating projected panorama, mirror screens, split chalk and anaglyph video.

 Glossary of terms: